EuchariaTheAnalyst/Data-Job-Distribution/README.md

 ##  Objective

-To clean and analyze real-world data science job postings and build a dynamic Excel dashboard that delivers strategic labor market insights.
+To clean and analyze real-world data  job postings and build a dynamic Excel dashboard that delivers strategic labor market insights.
 This project demonstrates how raw, inconsistent job data can be transformed into a decision-support tool for recruiters, job seekers, and analysts.

 ---